 Plan assets are held in trust by Fidelity Trust and are invested in the investment options available under the Plan based solely upon instructions received from Plan participants or as provided in the Plan document.
 Except as described below, the Plan's investments are valued at fair value, as measured by quoted market prices, as of the last business day of the Plan year.
 Purchases and sales of securities are recorded on a trade-date basis and dividends are recorded on the ex-dividend date.
-Participant loans are valued at cost, which approximates fair value.

-The BNY Mellon Stable Value Fund (formerly named the Standish Mellon Stable Value Fund) (the Stable Value Fund) is a separate account that holds investments in synthetic guaranteed investment contracts (GICs).
+The BNY Mellon Stable Value Fund (the Stable Value Fund) is a separate account that holds investments in synthetic guaranteed investment contracts (GICs).
 The investments in synthetic GICs are presented at fair value.

 In determining the net assets available for benefits, synthetic GICs are recorded at their contract values, which are equal to principal balance plus accrued interest.
 An investment contract is generally valued at contract value, rather than fair value, to the extent it is fully benefit-responsive.
-The Statements of Net Assets Available for Benefits presents the fair value of the investment contracts as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
-The Statements of Changes in Net Assets Available for Benefits is prepared on a contract value basis.
+The Statements of Net Assets Available for Benefits present the fair value of the investment contracts, as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
+The Statements of Changes in Net Assets Available for Benefits are prepared on a contract value basis.
 Contract value represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
 There are currently no reserves against contract values for credit risk of the contract issuers.